GabeScott/standard-works-vault/General Conference/1987 October - Selfless Service.md

 Elder Marvin J. Ashton once related that during a meeting a woman seated behind him passed him a note.
 It simply said, “Would you please turn around and look at me?”
 Then he said, “Everyone needs to be looked at.”

 Within each of us there is an intense need to feel that we belong.
 This feeling of unity and togetherness comes through the warmth of a smile, a handshake, or a hug, through laughter and unspoken demonstrations of love.
-It comes in the quiet, reverent moments of soft conversation and in listening.
+It comes in the quiet, reverent moments of soft conversation, and in listening.
 It comes from a still, small voice reminding us that we are brothers and sisters, the children of a Heavenly Father.

 To get recognition and the praise of men can become an obsessive goal in one’s life.
 It can lead from one act to another until life is filled with egotism and selfishness.
 The momentary pleasure that recognition and the praise of men bring almost always causes people to want more.
 If they can’t get it in one way, they will try another.
 If it can’t be obtained by being one’s natural self, they will try to get it acting out a life that is unnatural.
 The longing to be popular, to be praised by one’s peers, and to receive the recognition of men is a very powerful force.